Alejogb1/job-board/blog-data/what-is-the-correct-time-format-for-golang-jwtstandardclaims.md

 id: "what-is-the-correct-time-format-for-golang-jwtstandardclaims"
 ---

-, let's tackle this one.
+, one.
 It's a common sticking point, and I've certainly spent my share of late nights debugging subtle timezone issues lurking within jwt claims.
 The core of the problem lies not within the `jwt.StandardClaims` struct itself, but in how the underlying time fields are managed and serialized by the `go-jwt/jwt` library when you're working with json.
 The short answer is: **`jwt.StandardClaims` expects time values to be represented as numeric timestamps (Unix epoch seconds), usually as integers, and should be expressed in UTC**.
 Not strings, not formatted time outputs, and definitely not local times.

 Let’s break this down and explore the details, drawing on a previous project involving a microservices architecture, where inconsistent time representations in tokens almost brought the entire thing crashing down.